VLSIDesignByRahul/Digital-VLSI-SOC-DESIGN-AND-PLANNING/README.md

 #### 4.ls --help: It displays a help message with a list of options and usage information for the "ls" command.
 Note : You can give any command name and then type "--help" to get info about that command.
 #### 5.cd : Using this command we can move in both ways in the directory tree.
 #### 6.clear: It clears the terminal screen.

+## Now, moving to the work directory where all files related to the workshop are stored,use the follwoing commands

+cd Desktop
+cd work/tools/
+cd openlane_working_dir/
+cd openlane/